Stefan-Heimersheim/browser_tools/README.md

 ### Chromium / Chrome

-For Chromium I used these SQL commands, courtesy of Traveling Tech Guy on [superuser](https://superuser.com/questions/602252/can-chrome-browser-history-be-exported-to-an-html-file) (CC-BY-SA) to extract the history.
+For Chromium I used these SQL commands, written by [Yuji Tomita](https://yuji.wordpress.com/2014/03/10/export-chrome-history-as-csv-spreadsheet/) and found on [superuser](https://superuser.com/questions/602252/can-chrome-browser-history-be-exported-to-an-html-file) (Traveling Tech Guy, CC-BY-SA) to extract the history.
 I used the `sqlite3` program on Linux to access the database:

     $ sqlite3 History
     sqlite> .headers on
     sqlite> .mode csv
     sqlite> .output my-history.csv
-    sqlite> SELECT datetime(last_visit_time/1000000-19644473600,'unixepoch','localtime'), url FROM urls ORDER BY last_visit_time DESC
+    sqlite> SELECT datetime(last_visit_time/1000000-11644473600,'unixepoch','localtime'), url FROM urls ORDER BY last_visit_time DESC

 The output of these commands will be saved in `my-history.csv`.